 All Shambhala Workers are called “Crew”

-Invites to re-register to work this year have gone out by email, please be sure to check your junk folder if you have not seen yours yet.
-Please email email@example.com if you haven’t received an email from us.
+Invites to re-register to work this year will begin to be distributed via email beginning February 21st, 2014.
+Please email firstname.lastname@example.org if you haven’t received an email from us by March 15th, 2014.

 If you proceed through this page without a code, the system will charge you a deposit fee.

-Free Admittance to festival (upon completion of scheduled shifts, your volunteer Deposit is returned)
+Free Admittance to festival (upon completion of scheduled shifts, your crew deposit is returned)

 Arrive early and watch the festival come to life

 great locations for Staff Camping

 One meal per 8.5 hr working shift for volunteers, two meals per 12 hr working shift for staff

 What our Crew love most about working with us:

 - Meeting all of the amazing people and making friends across B.C. and even across the world. – Seeruh Lautner via FB